 While many companies claim their D8 products are safe, little research has been done on what is considered 'safe'.

-Instead, other cannabis products, like D9, are recommended for the effective treatment of various ailments.
+Instead, other cannabis products, like D9, are recommended to treat various ailments effectively.

 Lack of Regulation